-Carrying out building work associated with a material change of use that is UDA exempt development
+Carrying out building work associated with a material change of use that is UDA exempt or self-assessable development.

-Carrying out building work associated with an approved material change of use
+Carrying out building work associated with an approved material change of use.

 Minor building work or demolition work except where the building is identified as a heritage registered place.